iCliniq Logo

 Conclusion:

-A multidisciplinary approach is recommended in patients with cicatricial pemphigoid to provide adequate care.
-The disease is characterized by intermittent exacerbation and waning of disease activity.
-Due to the chronic nature of the disease and potentially severe complications, the patient should be counseled to remain compliant with the medical therapy and have regular follow-up visits.
+To provide adequate care, a multidisciplinary approach is recommended for patients with cicatricial pemphigoid.
+Intermittent exacerbations and a waning of disease activity characterize the disease.
+Due to its chronic nature and potentially severe complications, the patient should be counseled to remain compliant with medical therapy and have regular follow-up visits.

 Frequently Asked Questions